thobelacs/Contribute-to-OMP-Public-Repos/README.md

 ### 4. Request that EasyCLA be enabled

-When the above steps are complete, please reach out to [Joaquin Prado](mailto:info@open-manufacturing.org) and EasyCLA will be enabled for your repos.
+When the above steps are completed, please reach out to [Joaquin Prado](mailto:info@open-manufacturing.org) and EasyCLA will be enabled for your repos.